tugraz-isds/spcd3/README.md

   order to enable a clean rebuild of the project.

 - The `cleanAll` task removes the existing `dist` and `node_modules` directories.
-  Furthermore the file `package.lock.json` will be deleted.
+  Furthermore the file `package-lock.json` will be deleted.

-- The `build` task creates a new build of the library and stores the generated .js file into `dist/library` folder.
-Additionally, the example folder is copied to the `dist/example` folder.
+- The `build` task creates a new build of the library in three formats (CJS, ESM, IIFE) and stores the generated library packages into the `dist/library/` folder.
+Additionally, the example folder is copied to `dist/example/`.

-- The `serve` task executes the build task, then additionally executes a private task called watcher which is used to initialize a live server which serves the `dist/example` directory.
+- The `serve` task executes the build task, then additionally executes a private task called watcher which is used to initialize a live server for the `dist/example/` directory.

 The public tasks can be invoked either by directly running gulp or